 Using wrong or poor quality fuel is bad for your chimney, bad for the environment and bad for your wallet.

-It is very important to allow your solid fuel appliance breath properly or the flue will be unable to take away the fumes effectively.
-Inadequate ventilation can lead to smoking back or slow gas speed inside the fire and chimney.
+It is very important to allow your solid fuel appliance to breathe properly or the flue won’t take away the fumes effectively.
+Inadequate ventilation can lead to smoke curling back down the chimney or a slower gas emission rate.
 The chimney can soot up much faster.
 Insufficient air flow will also lead to incomplete combustion, resulting in potential increased levels of carbon monoxide.

-In the case of an open fire with or without boiler, air opening/s with a total free area of at least 50 percent of the throat opening area should be provided.
-This is usually 16,500mm2 for a typical open fire.
-This is ventilation to the room from outside the building.
+In the case of an open fire with or without boiler, air opening/s should allow for a total free area of at least 50 per cent of the throat opening area.
+This is usually 16, 500 mm2 for a typical open fire.

 Houses built before 2008 normally have a 5KW heat output allowance without the need for a vent.
 If the stove is bigger than 5KW a vent must be fitted.
 The vent needs to be 550mm2 per KW over the 5KW.
 This means an 8KW stove would need a vent of 1,650mm2.